JakeWharton/RxBinding/README.md

 When there are multiple versions of the same verb, prefix with a qualifying noun or adjective that differentiates (e.g., click vs. long click, item selection vs. nothing selection).

-Each observable method factory also has an overload named in the singular and suffixed with "Events".
-This overload emits wrapper objects containing additional information about the event (origin view, timestamp).
+If the listener callback provides more than one parameter of useful data, a factory method overload named in the singular and suffixed with "Events" is included.
+This overload emits wrapper objects containing all the additional information about the event.
 The name of the wrapper object is the concatenation of the view simple name, the verb (with optional adverb prefix), and "Event".
 These classes are in the public API.

 Events for listeners with multiple methods should share an abstract base class.
 The naming follows the same rules as a normal event class but without the qualifying prefix.
 An inner `enum` named